Skip to main content

 10. The design must be of the artist’s own creation; copies or duplications from any previously published art to include paintings, drawings in any medium or any published photographs, are not permitted.

-11. Utmost precautions will be taken to protect entries from damage, but the Oklahoma Department of Wildlife Conservation cannot be responsible for loss.
+11. Utmost precautions will be taken to protect entries from damage, but the Oklahoma Department of Wildlife Conservation cannot be responsible for damage or loss.

-12. Any entry that fails to comply with any of the requirements of this competition may be disqualified.
+12. Any entry that fails to comply with the requirements of this competition may be disqualified.

 13. The winning entry will become the sole and exclusive property of the Oklahoma Department of Wildlife Conservation.
 The Department does not produce prints of the winning artwork.

-14. Any refusal of the winning artist to sign the release, to challenge the rules or regulations concerning release of rights, or otherwise take any action that would delay the reproduction of the art as a state waterfowl stamp and/or any related use, shall be grounds for that art being disqualified for payment of purchase award and use of the design for the state waterfowl stamp or other related usage.
-In the event a disqualification should occur, the art receiving the next highest number of points in the voting shall be then declared the winner and shall be used to reproduce the state waterfowl stamp and/or promotional items.
+14. If the winning artist refuses to sign a release, challenges the rules or regulations concerning release of rights, or otherwise takes any action that would delay the reproduction of the art as a state waterfowl stamp and/or any related use, shall be grounds for that artist being disqualified for payment of purchase award and use of the design for the state waterfowl stamp or other related usage.
+In the event a disqualification should occur, the art receiving the next highest placing based on total number of points in the judging process shall then be declared the winner and shall be used to produce the state waterfowl stamp and/or promotional items.

-15. The winner and three honorable mentions selected will appear in an issue of Outdoor Oklahoma magazine.
-These artworks will be held by the Department until magazine reproduction is completed.
-All entries (except winner) will be returned, insured and postage paid by ODWC, to the artists, usually within 60 days of contest end.
+15. The winner and three honorable mention artworks will appear in an issue of ODWC's Outdoor Oklahoma magazine.
+These artworks will be held by ODWC until magazine production is completed, at which point the honorable mention artworks will be returned.
+All other entries will be returned, insured and postage paid by ODWC, to the artists, usually within 60 days of contest's end.

 PLEASE DELIVER YOUR ARTWORK BY HAND OR MAIL/SHIP TO: